 This is basic information on the Iowa inheritance tax.
 It is not information regarding probate.
 This information is not a substitute for legal advice.
 Please contact an attorney for legal advice or if you have questions concerning probate or any other estate question.

-A person who has died may leave property to certain individuals or groups.
-This may be done through the making of a Will, which is a written document explaining to whom he or she wishes to leave the property.
-A person may also die without making a Will.
-If this occurs, Iowa law provides for distribution of the property.
-Because there are other possible ways to distribute your property, you may wish to consult an attorney or an individual specializing in estate planning.
+A person who has died, also called a decedent, may leave property to specific individuals or groups, also called beneficiaries.
+This may be done through the making of a will, which is a written document explaining to whom the decedent wishes to leave their property.
+A person may also die without making a will.
+If this occurs, Iowa law provides who will then be considered an heir and how the decedent’s property will be distributed.
+Because there are other possible ways to distribute your property, including the use of trust instruments, you may wish to consult an attorney or an individual specializing in estate planning.

-It is important to know who is to receive property and the value of the property, because the Iowa inheritance tax is based upon each share of the estate.
-The tax is based upon a person’s (beneficiary’s) right to receive money or property which was owned by the decedent at the date of death.
+It is important to know who is to receive property, their relationship to the decedent, and the value of the property.
+The tax is based upon a beneficiary’s right to receive money or property which was owned by the decedent at the date of death.
 This is in contrast to the federal estate tax, which is a tax upon the entire amount of property owned by the decedent at the time of death.